azodichr/Tetraselmis_project/README.md

 ### Augustus
-module load icc/2017.1.132-GCC-6.3.0-2.27  impi/2017.1.132
-module load augustus

 #### Refine and format set of annotated proteins to train and test on
-** A. Remove genes from ab initio MAKER round 1 that have >90% amino acid similarity (over 90% of the length of the gene) with other genes (cause redundant genes can cause overfitting).**
+A. Remove genes from ab initio MAKER round 1 that have >90% amino acid similarity (over 90% of the length of the gene) with other genes (cause redundant genes can cause overfitting).
 ```
 grep -P "maker\tgene" tetra.contigs.10x.pilon_3.fa.all.gff > tetra.contigs.10x.pilon_3.fa.all.gff_genesOnly
 python ~/GitHub/Utilities/FastaManager.py -f gff_to_coord -gff tetra.contigs.10x.pilon_3.fa.all.gff_genesOnly